 3.)
 How Will This Positively Impact My Life?

+Another thing to consider before getting surgery is whether it will positively impact your life.
 Think about what your purpose is in life and how altering your image will help you achieve it.
 For me, I found the less I focused on how I looked and the more I focused on who I was, the more beautiful and attractive I felt.
 This quote by Henry Miller resonates with how I feel;

 “Develop interest in life as you see it; in people, things, literature, music — the world is so rich, simply throbbing with rich treasures, beautiful souls and interesting people.
 Forget yourself.”

 I feel like maybe if women focused more on snatching the mind and spirit instead of the waist, they’d be a lot less inclined to get surgery and maybe they’d start setting their own standard of beauty.
-As Jada Pinkett-Smith rightly said the other day, self-love is a process and it isn’t something that happens overnight.
-You can’t escape the ugliness of it, the hard work, the painful realities, and the transformation that has to take place in your mind so that you learn to love yourself.
+As Jada Pinkett-Smith rightly said the other day, self-love is a process, and it isn’t something that happens overnight.
+You can’t escape the ugliness of it, the hard work, the painful realities, and the transformation that has to take place in your mind so you learn to love yourself.
 Plastic surgery may fix your outer appearance, but it is only a temporary fix if the real issue is your inability to love who you are.